AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 Goals to be met by language feature:

-   * It shall be possible to specify the list of global data read and updated when the subprogram is called.
-[Note that the data read can include data used in proof contexts, including assertions.] *Rationale: to allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.*
+   * **Requirement:** It shall be possible to specify the list of global data read and updated when the subprogram is called.
+[Note that the data read can include data used in proof contexts, including assertions.]

+     **Rationale:** to allow provision of at
+     least the same functionality as SPARK 2005 and to allow modular analysis.

-   * It shall be possible to specify the mode (input, output or both) for each global data item. *Rationale: This matches the presentation of formal parameters, and the information is used by both flow analysis and proof.*
+   * **Requirement:** It shall be possible to specify the mode (input, output or both) for each global data item.

+     **Rationale:** This matches the presentation of
+     formal parameters, and the information is used by both flow analysis and proof.

-   * It shall be possible to identify globals that are used only in proof contexts.
+   * **Requirement:** It shall be possible to identify globals that are used only in proof contexts.

-     *Rationale: since the list of global data items constrains the data that can be read and updated when the subprogram is called, then the global data list needs to cover data items that are read in proof contexts.*
+     **Rationale:** since the list of global data items constrains the data that can be read and updated when the subprogram is called, then the global data list needs to cover data items that are read in proof contexts.

 #.
 Constraints:

-   *No further Global-specific requirements needed.*
+   * No further Global-specific requirements needed.

 #.
 Consistency:

-   * The mode associated with a formal parameter or volatile variable in a global data list shall be consistent with the mode associated with it at the point of its declaration.
+   * **Requirement:** The mode associated with a formal parameter or volatile variable in a global data list shall be consistent with the mode associated with it at the point of its declaration.

-     *Rationale: this provides an early basic consistency check.*
+     **Rationale:** this provides an early basic consistency check.

 #.
 Semantics:

-   * A global data item with an input mode is read on at least one executable path.
+   * **Requirement:** A global data item with an input mode is read on at least one executable path.

-     *Rationale: by definition.*
+     **Rationale:** by definition.

-   * A global data item with an output mode is written on at least one executable path.
+   * **Requirement:** A global data item with an output mode is written on at least one executable path.

-     *Rationale: by definition.*
+     **Rationale:** by definition.

-   * A global data item with an output mode but no input mode is written on all executable paths.
+   * **Requirement:** A global data item with an output mode but no input mode is written on all executable paths.

-     *Rationale: to ensure that data items with output mode are always initialized on completion of a call to the subprogram.*
+     **Rationale:** to ensure that data items with output mode are always initialized on completion of a call to the subprogram.

-   * A global data item that is only read in a proof context shall not have an input or output mode.
+   * **Requirement:** A global data item that is only read in a proof context shall not have an input or output mode.

-     *Rationale: the effect of reading data items in a proof context is fundamentally different from the reading of data items outside of a proof context, since the former does not contribute to information flow relations.*
+     **Rationale:** the effect of reading data items in a proof context is fundamentally different from the reading of data items outside of a proof context, since the former does not contribute to information flow relations.

 #.
 General requirements: